-- Beginning in 1993, the Foundations provided tens of millions of dollars for humanitarian aid and relief efforts during the wars in the countries of the former Yugoslavia, especially in besieged Sarajevo.
+- Beginning in 1993, we provided tens of millions of dollars for humanitarian aid and relief efforts during the wars in the countries of the former Yugoslavia, especially in besieged Sarajevo.

 - We have been working in the United States since 1996.
-Our U.S. Programs account for around 17 percent of our funding work, which includes supporting reform of the criminal justice system and drug laws, strengthening democratic participation, and supporting humane immigration laws.
+Our U.S. work accounts for just under 20 percent of our funding, which includes supporting reform of the criminal justice system and drug laws, strengthening democratic participation, and supporting humane immigration laws.

-- Again and again, the Foundations have led policy debate on controversial issues that other funders might avoid.
+- Again and again, Open Society has joined policy debates on controversial issues that other funders might avoid.
 We are proud to work with people who find themselves being shunned by society simply because of who they are.